Haruno19/starfetch/README.md

 * Credits to [Andreas Grafen](https://github.com/andreasgrafen) for creating the JSON file for the ``canes venatici`` constellation!

 Very huge thanks to [su8](https://github.com/su8) for optimizing and polishing starfetch's code, adding compatibility for Windows systems and the related detailed documentation, and developing the graphical version of starfetch!

+Huge thanks to [Belaja-akacija](https://github.com/belaja-akacija) for adding the functionality to select from different types of constellations, adding the Norse constellations collection and creating the JSON files for the ``friggerock`` constellation, and refactoring and polishing starfetch's code!

 ----